judis007/judis007/README.md

 - 👋 Hi, I’m JUDIS M JEEVAN
-- 👀 I build beautiful web-apps using Ruby On Rails.
+- 👀 I am learning to build beautiful web-apps using Ruby On Rails.
-- 🌱 I’m currently diving deep into Ruby, RSpec and PostgreSQL.
+- 🌱 I’m also diving into Ruby, RSpec and PostgreSQL.
 - 📫 Reach me at judismjeevan@gmail.com